tasvora/TwitterSocialMediaAnalysis_ClimateChange/README.md

 ## Collect Data

 Using twitter’s API you one can not mine tweets older than seven days.
-I found out about the GetOldTweets-python tool originally developed by [Jefferson Henrique]:https://github.com/Jefferson-Henrique/GetOldTweets-python in Python version 2.x, and later modified by [Dmitri Mottl]:https://github.com/Mottl/GetOldTweets3 in Python version 3.x.
+I found out about the GetOldTweets-python tool originally developed by Jefferson Henrique:https://github.com/Jefferson-Henrique/GetOldTweets-python in Python version 2.x, and later modified by Dmitri Mottl:https://github.com/Mottl/GetOldTweets3 in Python version 3.x.
 This was a lot helpful, and helped obtain almost 50000+ tweets for the year of 2019, for
 > Florida,Chicago,Newyork,California – in USA
 > London, Paris, Cairo, Moscow, Sydney, Mumbai, India, Sweden,Australia, Mexico, Shangai – outside USA